-“Someone very very emotionally overwhelmed, two hours ago she wrote in Facebook she doesn’t want to live in this world anymore, that she hates everyone, and she is not going to talk to anyone for a week.
+“Someone very, very emotionally overwhelmed, two hours ago she wrote in Facebook she doesn’t want to live in this world anymore, that she hates everyone, and she is not going to talk to anyone for a week.
 Two weeks earlier [before that event happened] we had to stop her physically from going to an orgy, this is the level of risk of that girl.
-Now she never hurt herself and we weren’t afraid she would do so, but there was something very very intense.
+Now she never hurt herself and we weren’t afraid she would do so, but there was something very, very intense.
 And he [the psychiatrist] sits in front of her, talk to her like a retarded child: ‘how do you feel?
 You are studying?
 Wonderful.
 What do you study?’
 And he asks, ‘how do you feel?’ [and she answers] ‘fine’.
 Two hours earlier she was... ‘now I am fine, two hours earlier I was not fine, in that very moment I am feeling fine.’
-We know how to question her, and it is like I need to mitigate her all the time” (Naomi, a social worker at a residential place for autistic adults; emphasis by the author)
+We know how to question her, and it is like I need to mitigate her all the time” (Naomi, a social worker at a residential home for autistic adults; emphasis by the author.)

-Naomi who understood the language comprehension difficulties of the autistic woman she was escorting to the psychiatrist explained how the manner the psychiatrist interviewed her could completely change his risk assessment.
-Asking ‘how do you feel’ was understood by that woman in present tense without regarding to her recent history, two hours earlier, of profound emotional distress and the expression of suicidal thoughts.
-This example illustrates that without special attention to the wording during a conversation with autistic adults, language can become a serious barrier to healthcare services.
-Moreover, Nomi’s final remark that she needs to mitigate the autistic woman who is under her responsibility everywhere, clarifies this language barrier is possible to overcome if providers are being taught to recognize them.
+Naomi, who understood the language comprehension difficulties of the autistic woman she was escorting to the psychiatrist, explained how the manner by which the psychiatrist interviewed her could completely change his risk assessment.
+Asking ‘how do you feel’ was understood by that woman to mean the present tense, without any regard to her recent history, two hours earlier, of profound emotional distress and the expression of suicidal thoughts.
+This example illustrates that without paying special attention to the wording used during a conversation with an autistic adult, language can become a serious barrier to healthcare services.
+Moreover, Naomi’s final remark, that she must continually mitigate the autistic woman who is under her responsibility, suggests that this language barrier can be overcome if providers are taught to recognize such barriers.

-Finally, it should be stressed that being concrete and literate works both ways.
-Autistic individuals, when they speak, might say directly what they think disregarding the consequences of being honest might have on the surroundings.
-Example of such direct speech was mentioned by Cohav, an autistic woman, in her interview.
-Talking about her employment experience she explained her difficulties maintaining her position:
+Finally, it should be stressed that being concrete and literal works both ways.
+Individuals with autism, when they speak, might say directly what they think, disregarding any consequences that being honest might have on their surroundings.
+An example of such direct speech was mentioned by Cohav, an autistic woman, in her interview.
+Talking about her employment experience, she explained her difficulties in maintaining her position:

 “My manager was diagnosed with a serious illness, everybody said ‘yes he will return’, and I said, ‘no way, he will die’, and he died.
-But saying it out laud, burned me [an Hebrew expression that means terminated my chances], and I told them […] the whole truth, the horrible truth.
+But saying it out loud, burned me [a Hebrew expression that means terminated my chances], and I told them […] the whole truth, the horrible truth.
 It is not accepted.
 You need to learn to play the game.
 Now I do not fight I am keeping silence.
-It will take me time to learn the issue of small talk conversations” (Cochav, an autistic adult)
+It will take me time to learn the issue of small talk conversations” (Cochav, an adult female with autism.)